Should You Cover Microgreen Seeds? – A Test

 Covering Microgreen Seed Test - Day 5

-We've seen all we need to see to make a choice on which method is best.
-It's evident in the photo below that the radish microgreens grown under a full blackout period (covered & weighted) have grown the best.
+We’ve seen all we need to see to choose the best method.
+It’s evident in the photo below that the radish microgreens grown under a full blackout period (covered & weighted) have grown the best.

 The full blackout period means the seeds are grown in the dark with weight on top of the seeds.
 In the case of these radishes, the blackout period was three days.